LLNL/axom/src/docs/sphinx/dev_guide/testing.rst

 to use tests effectively to meet your goals.
 Exposing issues when designing and refactoring individual software components may be best accomplished with unit tests, often run manually as you are adding or modifying code.
 Detecting broken regressions (e.g., "this used to work, but something changed and now it doesn't") may be best done by frequently running automated integration tests.

 This section describes how to write and manually run tests in Axom.
-In :ref:`bamboo-label`, we describe our automated testing process using the Atlassian Bamboo tool.

 ==================================
 A Few Guidelines for Writing Tests